-The disease is most common in cattle that accidentally gain access to large quantities of readily digestible carbohydrates, particularly grain.
+Grain overload is most common in cattle that accidentally gain access to large quantities of readily digestible carbohydrates, particularly grain.
 Grain overload also is common in feedlot cattle when they are introduced to heavy grain diets too quickly.
 Wheat, barley, and corn are the most readily digestible grains; oats are less digestible.
 Less common causes include engorgement with apples, grapes, bread, batter’s dough, sugar beets, potatoes, mangels, or sour wet brewer’s grain that was incompletely fermented in the brewery.
-The amount of feed required to produce acute illness depends on the kind of grain, previous experience of the animal with that grain, the nutritional status and condition of the animal, and the nature of the ruminal microflora.
-Adult cattle accustomed to heavy grain diets may consume 30–45 lb (15–20 kg) of grain and develop only moderate illness, whereas others may become acutely ill and die after eating 20 lb (10 kg) of grain.
+The amount of feed required to produce acute illness depends on the kind of grain, previous experience of the animal with that grain, nutritional status and condition of the animal, and nature of the ruminal microflora.
+Adult cattle accustomed to heavy grain diets may consume 15–20 kg (33–44 lb) of grain and develop only moderate illness, whereas others may become acutely ill and die after eating 10 kg (22 lb) of grain.

-The low ruminal pH causes a chemical rumenitis, and the absorption of lactate, particularly d-lactate, results in lactic acidosis and acidemia.
+Low ruminal pH causes chemical rumenitis, and absorption of lactate, particularly d-lactate, results in lactic acidosis and acidemia.
 In addition to metabolic (strong ion) acidosis and dehydration, the pathophysiologic consequences are hemoconcentration, cardiovascular collapse, renal failure, muscular weakness, shock, and death.
 Animals that survive may develop mycotic rumenitis in several days and hepatic abscesses several weeks or months later.
 They may have evidence of ruminal epithelial damage at slaughter.
-The relationship between grain overload and chronic laminitis in cattle is suspected but has not been conclusively demonstrated.
+A relationship between grain overload and chronic laminitis in cattle is suspected but has not been conclusively demonstrated.

-Carbohydrate engorgement results in conditions ranging from simple indigestion (see Simple Indigestion in Ruminants Simple indigestion occurs most commonly in hand-fed cattle and is the result of cattle being fed an abnormal diet.
+Carbohydrate engorgement (grain overload) results in conditions ranging from simple indigestion Simple Indigestion in Ruminants Simple indigestion occurs most commonly in hand-fed cattle and is the result of cattle being fed an abnormal diet.
 Diagnosis is based on multiple animals having decreased appetite and forestomach... read more to rapidly fatal acidemia and strong ion (metabolic) acidosis.
 The interval between overeating and onset of signs is shorter with ground feed than with whole grain, and severity increases with the amount eaten.
-A few hours after engorgement, the only detectable abnormality may be an enlarged rumen and possibly some abdominal pain (manifest by belly kicking or treading of the hindlimbs).
+A few hours after engorgement, the only detectable abnormality may be an enlarged rumen and possibly some abdominal pain (manifest by belly kicking or treading of the hind limbs).
 In the mild form, the rumen movements are reduced but not entirely absent, the cattle are anorectic but bright and alert, and diarrhea is common.
 The animals usually begin eating again 3–4 days later without any specific treatment.

-Body temperature is usually below normal, 98°–101°F (36.5°–38.5°C); however, in animals exposed to the sun in hot weather, it may be increased to 106°F (41°C).
-Respirations tend to be shallow and rapid, up to 60–90/min.
-The heart rate usually is increased in accordance with severity of the acidemia; the prognosis is poor for cattle with heart rates >120 bpm.
+Body temperature is usually below normal at 36.5°C–38.5°C (98°F–101°F); however, in animals exposed to the sun in hot weather, it may be increased to 41°C (106°F).
+Respirations tend to be shallow and rapid, up to 60–90 breaths/min.
+Heart rate usually is increased in accordance with severity of the acidemia; prognosis is poor for cattle with heart rates >120 bpm.
 Diarrhea is common and usually profuse and malodorous.
-The feces are soft to liquid, yellow or tan, and have an obvious sweet-sour odor.
+The feces are soft to liquid, yellow or tan, and have a distinct sweet-sour odor.
 The feces frequently contain undigested kernels of the feed that has induced the overload.
-In mild cases, dehydration equals 4%–6% body wt, but losses may reach 10%–12% in severe cases.
+In mild cases, dehydration equals 4%–6% of body weight, but losses may reach 10%–12% in severe cases.

 Acute laminitis may be present and is most common in those animals not severely affected; chronic laminitis may develop weeks or months later.
 Anuria is a common finding in acute cases, and diuresis after fluid therapy is a good prognostic sign.